Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 [<img src="https://kidoz-cdn.s3.amazonaws.com/wordpress/kidoz_small.gif" width="533px" height="300px">](https://www.youtube.com/watch?v=-ljFjRn7jeM)

 # KIDOZ Unity SDK Sample App

 KIDOZ Android SDK Version: 0.8.8.7
-KIDOZ iOS SDK Version: 1.3.2
+KIDOZ iOS SDK Version: 1.3.5

 **Here you can get the Kidoz Unity plugin and a sample app for Unity.
 See integration instructions and additional information bellow.**

+***This SDK version was verified not to contain the Advertiser Identifier (IDFA) as required by Apple App Store regulation for apps of Kids category.***

 Note: Since version 0.8.0.3 on Android it's possible to use both Interstitial and Rewarded Video in your app.
 Note: Since version 1.3.0 on iOS  Banner was added .